rbillenstein/comp_skyline_models/README.md

 rb scripts/mcmc_template.Rev --args horses_heterochronous_sequences.fasta horses_heterochronous_ages.tsv hetero sequences MODEL constant NUM_INTERVALS NG NG 100000 2 10
 ```

-### Comparing Joint and Stepwise Inference
+### Comparing Joint and Sequential Inference

-In the manuscript, we compare demographic inferences from sequence data (jointly inferring genealogies and population size trajectories), from a single *maximum a posteriori* (MAP) tree and from a sample of trees (stepwise inference, 10 or 100 trees).
+In the manuscript, we compare demographic inferences from sequence data (jointly inferring genealogies and population size trajectories), from a single *maximum a posteriori* (MAP) tree and from a sample of trees (sequential inference, 10 or 100 trees).
 We chose the trees to come from the *Constant* analysis with sequence data.
 All these analyses were run with a *GMRF* model with 50 intervals on the heterochronous dataset.

 The following arguments are the same for all four analyses: